Xubuntu/wiki.xubuntu.org/Iso-Testing.md

 Dates for milestones can be found on the current Release Schedule.

-Milestones, including Daily, are listed on the iso tracker, you will be able to see which are currently being tested.
+Milestones, including Daily, are listed on the [iso tracker](http://iso.qa.ubuntu.com/), you will be able to see which are currently being tested.

 ![](images/qa/milestones.png)

-### Test Builds
+### ISO Test Builds

 Once you\'ve visited the tracker and can see what builds are available for testing, you can now decide which of the available iso\'s you will